DevExpress-Examples/dashboard-react-app-configuration/readme.md

 This example is a ready-to-use client React application with the DevExpress Dashboard component.

 This example illustrates how to use the React-based `dx-dashboard-control` component for displaying and editing dashboards.
-The following properties are used to switch the working and the currently displayed dashboard:
+The following properties are used to switch the working mode and the currently displayed dashboard:

 - [workingMode](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControlOptions?v=20.2#js_devexpress_dashboard_dashboardcontroloptions_workingmode)
 - [dashboardId](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControlOptions?v=20.2#js_devexpress_dashboard_dashboardcontroloptions_dashboardid)